- Program Brief: Maternal, Infant, and Early Childhood Home Visiting Program (PDF - 1 MB)

 During the five-year funding period, the awardee will focus on growing the network, advancing innovative research methods, promoting data sharing and partnerships, and mentoring the next generation of early childhood researchers.
 Find out more information at the Home Visiting Applied Research Collaborative’s website.

 The goal of the Home Visiting Assessments of Implementation Quality project is to better understand the relationships between home visiting implementation quality, improved service delivery, and improved caregiver and child outcomes.
 This project builds on the aforementioned home visiting implementation quality conceptual framework, which describes key aspects or quality threads that are thought to guide how home visiting programs are designed and implemented, influencing the quality of home visiting services and positive outcomes, and home visiting implementation quality study designs.
 Contracted by HRSA, Child Trends and James Bell Associates have engaged MIECHV awardees and subject matter experts to prioritize which implementation quality thread to prioritize and to refine the designs.
-The project team will implement studies designed to better understand equity, supervision, and family voice and leadership and how they impact home visiting quality and outcomes.
+The project team will implement studies designed to better understand supervision and family voice and leadership and how they impact home visiting quality and outcomes.

 In response to the COVID-19 public health emergency, home visiting models, awardees, and LIAs adapted their approach to delivering home visiting services to meet rapidly evolving public health guidance, while maintaining alignment with home visiting model quality standards.
 As information emerges about these adaptations, it is important to understand which have the potential to strengthen and optimize service delivery moving forward.
 HRSA contracted with Policy & Research Group to conduct the Assessing and Describing Practice Transitions Among Evidence-Based Home Visiting Programs in Response to the COVID-19 Public Health Emergency (ADAPT-HV) project to identify and test elements of home visiting service delivery implementation changes.
 The project will generate new information about home visiting adaptations during the COVID-19 pandemic by identifying and defining changes in service delivery and designing and conducting rapid cycle and iterative tests to better understand their efficacy.